Hongkong Land (OTCMKTS:HNGKY) Sets New 12-Month High – Time to Buy?

 Hongkong Land Cuts Dividend

-The firm also recently disclosed a dividend, which will be paid on Wednesday, October 23rd.
-Stockholders of record on Friday, August 23rd will be given a dividend of $0.264 per share.
+The company also recently announced a dividend, which will be paid on Wednesday, October 23rd.
+Shareholders of record on Friday, August 23rd will be paid a $0.264 dividend.
 The ex-dividend date is Friday, August 23rd.

 Hongkong Land Company Profile